nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 This introduces new checks into the compiler:

 * When you move a value (i.e., `a = b` where `b` is not used later), we will check that the type implements `Move` (whereas today, it is always allowed).
-* When you exit a scope, we will check that the values in each local variables have either been moved or have a type that implements `Destruct`.
+* When you exit a scope, we will check that the values in local variables have either been moved or have a type that implements `Destruct`.

 Some implications: